Function Store

 Overview

 A Billing account is used to define who pays for a given set of resources, and it can be linked to one or more projects.
 Project usage is tracked and charged to the linked Billing account.
 You can manage your Billing accounts using the Google Cloud Console.
-For more information about the Cloud Console, visit the General guide to the console.
+For more information about the Cloud Console, visit the .

 This section is for guiding you through the process of linking a Billing account to your project.
 If you already linked it, the next step is going to enable the APIs to start installing functions!